If your dog ate chocolate he's in danger of some serious, potentially fatal, consequences.

-This is because it contains Theobromine, which is one of a group of natural stimulants called Methylxanthines (caffeine is another common Methylxanthine).
+This is because chocolate contains Theobromine, one of a group of natural stimulants called Methylxanthines (caffeine is another common Methylxanthine).

-These compounds affect your dog's central nervous system and his heart.
+These affect your dog's central nervous system and his heart.

 They cause the heart beat faster and/or erratically, and also dilate blood vessels which makes blood flow faster, while at at the same time lowering blood pressure.